thiell/clustershell/doc/sphinx/install.rst

 ClusterShell is distributed in several packages.
 On RedHat-like OS, we recommend to use the RPM package (.rpm) distribution.

-As a system software for cluster, ClusterShell is primarily made for system-wide installation to be used by system administrators.
-However, changes have been made so that it's now easy to install it without root access (see :ref:`install-pip-user`).
+As system software for cluster, ClusterShell is primarily made for system-wide installation to be used by system administrators.
+However, changes have been made so that it's now possible to install it without root access (see :ref:`install-pip-user`).